oscarmirones/2026_Mirones_DL_FWI_Projections/README.md

 This implementation is based on:

-> **Mirones, Ó., et al. (2026).** "Robust Deep Learning Projections Reveal Intensification and Seasonal Reorganization of Fire Weather over the Iberian Peninsula." *Earth's Future* (Manuscript).
+> **Mirones, Ó., et al. (2026).** "Robust Deep Learning Projections Reveal Intensification and Seasonal Reorganization of Fire Weather over the Iberian Peninsula." *Submitted to Earth's Future*.

 The paper demonstrates that deep learning-based downscaling:
 1. Reproduces fine-scale fire weather patterns better than statistical methods